-The selected hires will spend their first six months as a probationary trainee learning how to receive and process 911 emergency calls and non-emergency calls for police, fire and ambulance services.
+The selected hires will spend their first year as a probationary cadet learning how to receive and process 911 emergency calls and non-emergency calls for Police, Fire and Ambulance services.
 The training encompasses the operation of multi-line telephone systems and computer systems to expedite information to and from public safety agencies.
 Applicants must be willing to work in a 24-hour environment, which includes shifts on swings and graveyards, weekends, holidays, overtime and on-call.

 - Make a difference in the lives of real people every day

 - On-site fitness center and overall employee well-being programs